-NOTE: School personnel are also required to provide the parent(s) an accessible copy of the completed IEP not later than five (5) business days after the scheduled IEP or other multidisciplinary team meeting.
+School personnel are also required to provide the parent(s) an accessible copy of the completed IEP not later than five (5) business days after the scheduled IEP or other multidisciplinary team meeting.
 If the IEP has not been completed by the fifth business day after the IEP team meeting, the parent(s) is to be provided an accessible draft copy of the IEP at that time.
+(Ed.Art. §8-405 and Appendix H Technical Assistance Bulletin 20 Provision of Accessible Copies of Documents to Parents).

-(Ed.Art. §8-405).
+Amended - Changes to the IEP may be made by creating an addendum that revises the student's IEP since the last approved document.
+Amendments to the IEP may be made either:

-- Amended Changes to the IEP may be made by creating an addendum that revises the student's IEP since the last approved document.
-Amendments to the IEP may be made either: - By the entire IEP team, or - As provided in 20 U.S.C. §1414(d)(3)(D); 34 C.F.R. §300.324(a)(4); COMAR 13A.05.01.08B(4), if the student's parent and public agency agree not to convene an IEP team meeting, but instead develop a written document to amend or modify the student's IEP rather than redrafting the entire IEP.
+- By the entire IEP team, or - As provided in 20 U.S.C. §1414(d)(3)(D); 34 C.F.R. §300.324(a)(4); COMAR 13A.05.01.08B(4), if the student's parent and public agency agree not to convene an IEP team meeting, but instead develop a written document to amend or modify the student's IEP rather than redrafting the entire IEP.